arduino/docs-content/content/hardware/02.hero/boards/uno-rev3/tutorials/getting-started/getting-started.md

 ## Board Package

-The [Arduino Core for AVR devices](https://github.com/arduino/ArduinoCore-avr) comes preinstalled with the IDE, so no additional installation is necessary to get started.
+The [Arduino Core for AVR devices](https://github.com/arduino/ArduinoCore-avr) comes pre-installed with the IDE, so no additional installation is necessary to get started.
 To use a different version than the latest, open the "Board Manager" from the left-hand menu.
 Search for AVR and install the version you want to use.

 ![Arduino AVR Board Package](./assets/install-uno-core.png)